-The County offers eligible employees the ability to save for retirement on a taxdeferred basis through the 401(k) and 457 Plans.
-Tax-deferred means you don't pay income taxes on the amount you contribute to the Plans - or earnings on those contributions - until you withdraw those funds after you separate from service.
+The County offers eligible employees' tax-deferred retirement savings plans through the 401(k) and 457 Plans.
+Your contributions to the plans are made directly from your paycheck before income taxes are deducted.
 This means that your retirement income can accumulate faster than if you invested it in a regular savings account.
-In addition to pre-tax contributions, you are also able to make after-tax contributions through the Roth option available in the 457 Plan.
+In addition to pre-tax contributions, you also have the option to make after-tax contributions through the Roth option available in the 457 Plan.

 As another incentive to save, the County offers most eligible employees a matching contribution in the 401(k) Plan.
 This means that if you choose to contribute to the Plan, the County will also make a contribution to your account.
-This match is free money to you just for contributing a small percentage of your pay!
+This match is free money to you just for contributing a small percentage of your pay and the match maximizes your overall retirement savings!